 Antibiotic coverage is simply a precautionary measure as infections rarely occur with an S-Lift.
 The patient is connected to an electronic measuring device that constantly monitors heart activity (ECG), pulse, blood pressure and oxygen saturation in the blood.

 An anaesthetist is present to monitor your cardiovascular system (as a standby measure).
 An S-shaped section of skin measuring 2-4 cm in width and 10 cm in length is excised from the area in front of the ear.
 Blood vessels and nerves are left intact.
 If required, fatty tissue can be sucked out from a double chin or from the jowls.
 The muscle and tendon layer is then tightened and secured.
 The skin is sewn up using a very fine suture or joined with staples.

 Duration and anaesthetic

 The facelift operation generally lasts several hours.
 It requires close monitoring of the patient's circulation and oxygen supply.
-It can be performed under general and local anaesthetic.
+It can be performed under sedation or local anaesthetic.

 Excessive scarring (keloid) is rare, but cannot be excluded.
 This complication may occasionally occur and can be treated with ointments and injections.
 In 15% of cases a scar correction operation may be necessary (free of charge).
 Wound healing disorders and wound infections may occasionally occur (e.g. in smokers and patients with diabetes).
 Infections have become very rare in recent years.
 However, we provide antibiotic cover as a preventative measure.
 Haematoma can occur on rare occasions.
 If required, this can be surgically drained.
 Damage to nerves or blood vessels is quite rare.
 Paresthesia in the cheeks is rare, but it may occur.
 If it occurs at all, this condition only lasts a few months.
 In rare cases, touch-ups may be required (small scar corrections and liposuction).
 There is no extra charge for these touch-ups.